skeswa/denim/README.md

 arguments, only named arguments that can appear in any order.
 When a function is invoked, its arguments must be explicitly labeled at the call-site unless a variable is passed along sharing the name of an argument.
-There is one exception to this rule: if a function has just a single argument, no label is necessary.
+There is one exception to this rule: **if a function has just a single argument, no label is necessary**.

-TODO(skeswa): `Optional` case, and then cover python problem Tom was talking about

 ```rust
 fn multiply_by_two(num: double) -> double {